koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 If you've made it this far, thank you!
 If you're up for it, it would be nice to learn how things are going for you on your journey, even if it's just a few words.
 You can email me at `koschaos@gmail.com` or send me a direct message (text, WhatsApp, Signal) using my phone number `+16476842778`.

-I'd love to hear from you.</br>
+I'd love to hear from you.<br/>
 Kevin.

-<p><small>
+---

-P.S.
+> P.S.
 After 14½ years at TELUS (part 1), I left with a bunch of friendships that were important to me.
 During the pandemic in 2020 and in 2021, I hosted several Zoom calls with different groups of friends, as a way to connect and chit-chat while we were all cooped up at home.
-</br></br>
+>
-In early 2022, I sent an email to the entire group, partly as a way to give an update but also to foster responses that we could connect on.
+> In early 2022, I sent an email to the entire group, partly as a way to give an update but also to foster responses that we could connect on.
 By 2023, I didn't feel the need to send an email but several friends reached out and said, "hey, where's the update?!"
 So, in early 2024, I sent another recap email, and from 2025 onwards, it became a very short email with a link to a web page, easier to include pictures, etc.  It helps me to connect with people, share what I've been reading, etc. and folks get back to me with an update on their side.
-</br></br>
+>
-You can find them [here](../../pages), if you're interested.
+> You can find them [here](../../pages), if you're interested.
-</small></p>